Bharathkasyap/Bharathkasyap/README.md

 - 🧠 **[CTF: The Great Admin Heist](https://github.com/Bharathkasyap/The-Great-Admin-Heist-CTF/tree/main)**
   Participated in a real-world scenario-based Capture The Flag (CTF) focused on privilege escalation, enumeration, and log analysis.
   Demonstrated strong analytical skills by identifying initial access vectors, misconfigured admin settings, and exploiting hidden credentials.

-  **Tools used:** Browser-based reconnaissance, log forensics, Azure Sentinel, KQL Queries **Outcome:** Successfully captured all flags and documented each step with detailed reasoning and remediation suggestions.
+  **Tools used:** Browser-based reconnaissance, log forensics, Azure Sentinel, KQL Queries.

+  **Outcome:** Successfully captured all flags and documented each step with detailed reasoning and remediation suggestions.

 ---